filippozanfini/forestfire/README.md

 # Forest Fire
-Forest Fire cellular automata written in C++ with Allegro
+Forest Fire cellular automata written in C++ with Allegro5

 Forest Fire is defined by four rules which are executed simultaneously: